ArchiveBox/abx-spec-behaviors/README.md

 Behaviors working with these types of content should emit these events when they discover relevant content on the page.
 You might have a `Behavior` that scans `<a href>` links on the page, have it emit `DISCOVERED_OUTLINK` for each one it finds.
-Then if your driver wants to do recursiving crawling, it could listen for `DISCOVERED_OUTLINK` events on the `BehaviorBus`, ] and add the URLs any `Behavior` discovers to its crawl queue.
+Then if your driver wants to do recursiving crawling, it could listen for `DISCOVERED_OUTLINK` events on the `BehaviorBus`, and add the reported URLs to its crawl queue.

 - `DISCOVERED_OUTLINK`: Fired when a new URL is found that could be crawled
 - `DISCOVERED_IMAGE`: Fired when an image resource is found